-Western saddles are mostly made of vegetable-tanned leather is incredibly durable, eco-friendly, and beautiful leather that improves with age be must be cared for.
-It is the oldest form of leather tanning in the world, recipes and skills have been handed down from generation to generation, the basic principles have not changed since 6000 BCE.
+Western saddles are mostly made of vegetable-tanned leather, incredibly durable, eco-friendly, and beautiful leather that improves with age and must be cared for.
+It is the oldest form of leather tanning in the world, and recipes and skills have been handed down from generation to generation; the basic principles have not changed since 6000 BCE.

 Using the natural tannins found in various barks and woods, raw leather is left in baths for upwards of a month or longer.
-Over this time it develops a rich natural tone as it tans.
-The process is incredibly environmentally friendly, and the result is a full-grain piece of leather that can last for a century or longer with proper care.
-Due to the extra time, veg-tanned leather is usually more expensive than chrome tanned leather.
+Over this time, it develops a rich natural tone as it tans.
+The process is incredibly environmentally friendly, resulting in a full-grain piece of leather that can last for a century or longer with proper care.
+Due to the extra time, veg-tanned leather is usually more expensive than chrome-tanned leather.
 Thanks to the all-natural process of tanning this leather, it is very environmentally friendly and safe as well.

-Over time, and with proper care this leather becomes stronger, softer and acquires a beautiful rich patina.
-With exposure to sunlight and normal use, the leather will darken in colour and deepen in tone into a beautiful patina that cannot be replicated any other way.
+Over time, and with proper care, this leather becomes more robust and softer and acquires a beautiful rich patina.
+With sunlight and everyday use exposure, the leather will darken in colour and deepen in tone into a beautiful patina that cannot be replicated any other way.

-Our natural uncoloured vegetable-tanned leather.
-Left as it starts, 6-month sun exposure, and 6-month sun and oil.
+Our natural, uncoloured vegetable-tanned leather.
+We are left as it starts, 6-month of sun exposure and six months of sun and oil.

-We have become so used to heavily engineered and coated leather that a saddle made from raw, natural leather looks unfinished.
-Our vegetable tanned leather is not covered with synthetic coatings to hide the leather defects.
-The hide is effectively naked and so will age and darken with the sun just like your own skin.
-All colours will do this but it’ll be much more noticeable in lighter colours.
+We have become so used to heavily engineered, and coated leather that a saddle made from raw, natural leather looks unfinished.
+Our vegetable-tanned leather is not covered with synthetic coatings to hide the leather defects.
+The hide is effectively naked and will age and darken with the sun, just like your skin.
+All colours will do this, but lighter colours will be much more noticeable.

-Our leather cowhide, it is sourced in North America in the cooler climates away from the flea and tick on hotter areas.
+Our leather cowhide is sourced in North America in cooler climates, away from fleas and ticks in hotter areas.

-The first thing to know is that you can’t and shouldn’t try to prevent the ageing process of vegetable tanned leather, it’s the ability to age is a mark of quality.
+The first thing to know is that you can’t and shouldn’t try to prevent the ageing process of vegetable-tanned leather; the ability to age is a mark of quality.

 Your saddle will be unique right from the start.
-As mentioned above our hides are completely natural so each one will be different.
+As mentioned above, our hides are utterly natural, so each one will differ.
 Just think of it like your own skin!
-There are scratches, stretch marks, blemishes and uneven colour patches in every veg-tanned piece.
-With regards to darkening that’s *sort of* up to you.
+Every veg-tanned piece has scratches, stretch marks, blemishes and uneven colour patches.
+With darkening, that’s *sort of* up to you.
 The more you use the piece, the faster it’ll darken.
 The sun will quicken this up, as will rubbing in a leather conditioner or neatsfoot oil.
-High use areas will also tend to darken quickly because of the natural oils in your hands.
+High-use areas will also dull quickly because of the natural oils in your hands.

 Here are some tips on how to care for your leather product:

-Conditioning Leather – If you begin to notice that the shine that was once there is wearing off and looking dry, take some time to care for your product.
-If your product is not exposed to the outdoors very much, care for it once or twice a year, if your product is exposed to the sun most of the time it is used, we recommend that you care for it 3-4 times a year.
-There are many many leather conditioners available, you can use any commercially-available conditioner designed for vegetable-tanned leather.
+Conditioning Leather – If you notice the shine that was once there is wearing off and looking dry, take some time to care for your product.
+If your product is not exposed to the outdoors very much, care for it once or twice a year; if your product is exposed to the sun most of the time it is used, we recommend that you care for it 3-4 times a year.
+Many leather conditioners are available; you can use any commercially-available conditioner designed for vegetable-tanned leather.
 Simple oils such as mineral oil, neatsfoot oil (we like this) or olive oil also work well.
-Simply rub in a light coat evenly, then buff it with a clean dry rag.
-You can repeat these steps as many times as you like, but keep in mind that conditioning leather usually darkens it slightly (this is normal).
-We like to seal in the oil with a coat of Beeswax based leather conditioner, we like Canadian product from Beeseal but there are lots of other out there.
+Rub in a light coat evenly, then buff it with a clean, dry rag.
+You can repeat these steps as often as you like, but remember that conditioning leather usually darkens it slightly (this is normal).
+We want to seal in the oil with a coat of Beeswax-based leather conditioner; we like Canadian products from Beeseal, but many others are out there.

-Saddle Soap cleans leather and lubricates the fibres to prevent brittleness, all the while maintaining suppleness and strength.
+Saddle Soap cleans leather and lubricates the fibres to prevent brittleness while maintaining suppleness and strength.